kyunwang/note-detector/README.md

 # note-detector
 To detect the notes you are playing on your instrument or from a file

-This is (will be) a small web application to read analyse and detect the notes of audio.
+This is (will be) a small web application to read, analyse and detect the notes of audio.
 With the goal to read the notes played by an instrument.

 # Table of Content
 - [Getting started](#getting-started)